 This article explains exactly what happens during these procedures, and why this is necessary.

 With the Material Station, the filament is loaded into the Ultimaker S5 without interaction of the user.
-Often, print jobs are started through Ultimaker Connect or Cloud and there is no operator near the Ultimaker S5 Pro Bundle.
+Often, print jobs are started remotely via Ultimaker Digital Factory and there is no operator near the Ultimaker S5 Pro Bundle.
 Whilst traveling through the Pro Bundle, the filament tip needs to be able to smoothly travel through the various components of the extrusion train.
 Therefore, it is important to ensure that the materials are loaded correctly and that the material extrudes well from the nozzle.

 If the previous print was made with materials that have very different properties than the materials required for the next print, such as higher or lower printing temperatures, or contrasting colors, this may cause print quality issues.
 To prevent these issues, the Ultimaker S5 Pro Bundle initiates the prime procedure.

 - The previous material is purged from the print core

 - The new filament is properly primed and ready for extrusion on the first layer

 During the prime procedure, the print head will move to the side of the printer, and material is purged through the nozzle.
 Extrusion is done in several sequences.
 In between, the print head moves to a different location; this ensures that the extruded material falls down and does not remain stuck to the nozzle.
 Doing one single long purge would be faster, but the resulting very long string can get caught around the Z spindle or end up on the print bed.

 Note: It is recommended to regularly remove these strands from the inside of the printer.